 The key to improving tire performance is to focus on OTR Tire Program Best Practices.
-Fundamentally, RPM — Rotation, Pressure and Matching — are the core focus areas to increase tire performance and increase productivity.
-Additionally, Bridgestone recommends a tire repair program, formal tire inspection and tracking program, and strong focus on haul road, loading area and dump maintenance.
+Fundamentally, Rotation, Pressure and Matching (RPM) are the core focus areas to increase tire performance and increase productivity.
+Bridgestone recommends a tire repair program, formal tire inspection and TreadStat™ tracking program, with a strong focus on haul road, loading area and dump maintenance.

 View our entire catalog of OTR tires

 The optimal rotation point is a dynamic target which significantly affects tire performance and cost.
 Some operations rotate tires based on long-standing habits of rotating the front tires at about one-third of their expected life.
 However, tire rotation really has more to do with wear rate and scrap points.
-Improper rotation point increases the probability of rear mounting new tires and can also reduce overall tire life which disrupts your production and budget.
-The time spent in front positions is a combination of extending overall life with allowable RTD, preventing irregular wear and managing spare pile and rear mount needs.
-Work with your local Bridgestone representative or dealer to optimize your rotation point to reduce based on your site-specific conditions.
+Improper rotation points increase the probability of rear mounting new tires and can also reduce overall tire life which disrupts your production and budget.
+The time spent in front positions is a combination of extending overall life with allowable RTD, preventing irregular wear and managing spare pile and rear-mount needs.
+Work with your local Bridgestone representative or dealer to optimize your rotation point to reduce wear based on your site-specific conditions.

 Checking and managing a tire’s pressure over its entire life is one of the most, if not the most, important best practices.
-Air pressure mismanagement can reduce a tire’s life five percent or more, which increases costs and decreases productivity.
+Air pressure mismanagement can reduce a tire’s life 5% or more, which increases costs and decreases productivity.
 An OTR tire is designed to operate with an optimum amount of deflection for the loads it carries.
 To operate efficiently, the inflation pressure of a tire should be set to match the loads it will carry.
 Bridgestone works closely with customers to understand their loads and hauls, and to spec the correct tire and set the correct air pressure for that tire and application.
 Managing to this specified air pressure number is the next step in optimizing your tire performance.
 Under-inflation causes excessive deflection of a tire creating mechanical stresses.
 These stresses cause heat generation in tires resulting in reduced tire life and loss of production.
-Over-inflation restricts natural deflection of a tire and can cause increased wear rates, reduced traction and increases in cut or impact breaks.
-Learn more about how Bridgestone technology helps customers effectively manage tire pressure and increase productivity, and how TreadStat helps you manage air pressure inspections and improve tire life.
+Over-inflation restricts natural deflection of a tire and can cause increased wear rates, reduced traction and increases in cuts or impact breaks.
+Learn more about how TreadStat can help you manage air pressure inspections to improve tire life.